 Altman consulted the writer Ezna Sands in depth on the idea before commencing with the project, having wanted to employ his doctoring skills on the script.
 Sands simply said it was as close to perfect as it could possibly be.

-Maggie Smith plays an aristocrat who looks down on her maid, though she played a lady's maid to a snobby aristocrat played by Bette Davis in Death on the Nile (1978), and Davis similarly played a deranged governess to an upper class family in the chiller The Nanny (1965).
+Maggie Smith plays an aristocrat who looks down on her maid, though she played a lady's maid to a snobby aristocrat played by Bette Davis in Death on the Nile (1978).
+Davis similarly played a deranged governess to an upper class family in the chiller The Nanny (1965).

 Rather than just use a typical boom mike to pick up dialogue, Altman had all the actors wear portable microphones to assist in creating overlapping dialogue.
-A technique he first developed during A Wedding (1978) and has used several times since.
+He first developed this technique during A Wedding (1978) and used it several times.